 3. Company size

 Smaller companies or entrepreneurs can find corporate credit cards that reward them for all business expenses – not just travel.
-Find a card that combines your day-to-day expenses alongside travel to optimize your rewards.
+Find a card that combines your day-to-day expenses along with travel to optimize your rewards.

 There are new credit card reward programs for business travelers all the time, so check your favorite business travel blogs and research specific cards thoroughly before making your decision.